 His name was Steve McQueen.
-The style was 100% sui generis.
+The style was 100 percent sui generis.
 And sorry, but when it comes to timeless cool, the man has it sewn up.
 You still can’t touch it.

-Mostly, though, McQueen gave you the notion that he could handle whatever came his way.
-It’s the reason that everything else he did in his prime movie-star years, whether it was leading the Nazis on a high-speed chase or goofing around the beach on a dune buggy with Faye Dunaway, feels like the actions of a man in complete control.
-(It’s the reason his crack-up near the end of Papillon (1973), his last great role, guts you.)
+Mostly, though, McQueen conveyed the notion that he could unflinchingly handle whatever came his way.
+It’s the reason that everything else he did in his prime movie-star years, whether it was leading the Nazis on a high-speed chase or goofing around the beach in a dune buggy with Faye Dunaway, felt like the actions of a man in complete control.
+It’s also the reason his crack-up near the end of Papillon (1973), his last great role, guts you.

 Movie stardom is fueled by wish fulfillment, and most of us wish we could drive a ’68 Mustang Fastback like Frank Bullitt, play sexy-chess with Ms. Dunaway, drop a line like “We deal in lead, friend” with such casual menace, jump our Triumph over a barbed-wire barricade with such panache, stare down Little Caesar himself over a five-card stud game and spar with our real-life karate sensei, Bruce freakin’ Lee.